Sjeiti/wp-spreadsheet-block/README.md

 The main dependencies are two spreadsheet parsers: `xlsx` and `hyperformula`.
 The former parses the spreadsheet binary, the latter is responsible for recalculating formula values.

 Initialisation of a spreadheet component is done by checking for parent elements matching `[data-spreadsheet-block]`.
-The attribute value should be a JSON configuration with the following interface:
+The attribute value should be a JSON configuration of the type `SpreadsheetData` (see type definition in source).

-admin
-spreadsheetURI

 ### Deployment